centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ### **Gift certificate**
 _B2C_
-A gift certificate is a way to sell gift certs to your B2C customers.
-This will need its own separate checkout.
+A Gift Certificate is a way to sell Gift Certificates to your B2C customers.
+Gift certificates can not be added to the same Selection as Products, hence it will require it’s own checkout.
+A Gift Certificate will create a Voucher in Centra if there is a purchase made by a Consumer, the value of the voucher will be decided by the value of the Gift Certificate and that is how much the consumer will pay.

 ## **H**

-### **Handling cost** *
+### **Handling cost**
 _B2B/B2C_
-When creating an order, this is the cost of using a specific payment method.
-It’s configurable in the payment plugin.
-Handling Cost can also be added when creating a return.
-It will be added to the return value.
+An administrative cost for handling an order.
+Handling cost in Centra is created automatically in two ways: As a fee for handling a return or as a fee for using specific payment method.

-### **Harm code** *
+### **Harm code**
 Harmonization code, also known as commodity code.
 Used for customs when exporting to certain countries.
+There are different standards of Harm Codes, you may be required to use one standard when selling to the USA and one Standard when you sell within the EU and a third one if you sell to Norway.
+There is no validation of these codes in Centra.
+Standards for the EU can be found here: <https://trade.ec.europa.eu/tradehelp/eu-product-classification-system#Tariff_codes>.

 ### **Hold** (order status flag)
-This order is on hold by manual intervention in Centra backend.
+This order is on hold by manual intervention in Centra backend or by Payment methods where fraud is suspected or if the order is waiting for a notification from the Payment Service Provider.
 Its details can still be edited, but it cannot proceed with shipment or payment until resumed.

 ## **I**